yampilop/RHOSPVirtLab/README.md

 - vars/overcloud.yml (The parameters of the overcloud configuration and the hypervisor forwarded ports)
 - vars/options.yml (The version of RHOSP to deploy and the cleanup parameter)

+You also can add to vars/overcloud.yml or vars/options.yml values overriding the default ones from the roles.

 ## Last steps

 As the `undercloud` installation and `overcloud` deploy are tasks that last longer and require attention due to possible failures, they need to be executed manually.
 To do that, login to the `undercloud`: